 - #1 TIP to pick BETTER accommodations: Find your compass

-- #4-6.
-YOUR TRIP DETAILS: Based on where, when and who
+- Tips #4-6.
+YOUR TRIP DETAILS inspire better accommodations: Where, when and who

-- #7-9.
-YOUR TRAVEL STYLE: Based on preferences, daily rhythm and physical limitations
+- Tips #7-9.
+YOUR TRAVEL STYLE defines better accommodations: Your preferences, daily rhythm and physical limitations

 - Summary and RESOURCES